 So, if the defendant was the organizer or ringleader of the crime, the sentence could be longer.
 But, if the defendant was a minor participant in the crime, the sentence could be shorter.

 Judges are not permitted to depart from the standard sentences for any reasons based on race, sex, national origin, creed, religion, socio-economic status, lack of guidance as a youth, physical condition, or addictions.

 Facing Federal Charges is Serious

-If you or a loved one finds themselves charged with a federal felony, it is imperative that you speak with a qualified defense attorney.
+If you or a loved one finds themselves charged with a federal felony, you should speak with a qualified defense attorney.

-Twibell Pierson Criminal Law has handled many federal cases in its history, and will work with any defendant in ensuring the best possible outcome during the federal criminal process.
-Only by having experienced representation can someone navigate these very dangerous and confusing waters.
+Twibell Pierson Criminal Law has handled many federal cases in its history and will work with any defendant in ensuring the best possible outcome during the federal criminal process.
+Only by having experienced representation can someone navigate these dangerous and confusing waters.